Large centralized AC systems require heat rejection to the outside of the building. This heat rejection is obtained by the use of a cooling tower.

 To remove heat, a separate, open-loop system flows over the coil to remove heat from the water in the closed loop.

 3. Direct Cooling – Closed Loop

-Now that we have discussed the different heat exchange methods of cooling towers, let’s go over the specifics of how cooling towers remove heat from water.
+Now that I have discussed the different heat exchange methods of cooling towers, I’ll go over the specifics of how cooling towers remove heat from the water.

 Mechanical draft cooling towers utilize fans to move air through the cooling tower.
 There are two types of mechanical draft:

-Pros: Airflow exiting the cooling tower is high velocity, so there is less chance of recirculating back into the tower.
+- Airflow exiting the cooling tower is at high velocity, so there is less chance of recirculating back into the tower.

 Classification by Direction of Air-to-Water Flow